umccr/infrastructure/parallel_cluster/README.md

 2. The pre_install script has failed to run successfully.
 3. The post_install script has failed to run successfully.

+If you have used the `--no-rollback` flag you should be able to log into the master node via ssm.
+From here, you should check the file `/var/log/cfn-init.log` to see where your start up failed.

+### It's taking a long time for my job to start
+Head to the ec2 console and check to see if a new compute node is running.
+Ensure that you can see the logs of the compute node by clicking on the console, if not, the compute node has probably not launched completely yet, give it another few minutes.

+If however you can see the logs, and everything seems okay it may be worth doing the following.

+1. Run the `sacct` command to see the status of your job.
+2. Check that the `compute` node is not in drain mode, `scontrol show partition=compute`.
+3. If you have used `srun --pty bash` to login to the node, use `sinteractive` instead due to a known bug.

 [install_doc]: https://docs.aws.amazon.com/parallelcluster/latest/ug/install.html
 [blog_1]: https://aws.amazon.com/blogs/machine-learning/building-an-interactive-and-scalable-ml-research-environment-using-aws-parallelcluster/